SciRuby/networkx.rb/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing this Pull Request.
 Add a brief description of what this Pull Request does.
 Do tag the relevant issue(s) and PR(s) below.
 If required, add some screenshot(s) to support your changes.

-- Relevant Issues : (optional)
+**Relevant Issues and PRs**
-- Relevant PRs : (optional)
+- (optional)

-- Type of change :
+**Type of Change**
+which type?

-  - [ ] New feature
+- New feature
-  - [ ] Bug fix for existing feature
+- Bug fix for existing feature
-  - [ ] Code quality improvement
+- Code quality improvement
-  - [ ] Addition or Improvement of tests
+- Addition or Improvement of tests
-  - [ ] Addition or Improvement of documentation
+- Addition or Improvement of documentation